ademicho123/ademicho123/README.md

-# Welcome to Ademola Balogun's GitHub Profile!
+# Welcome to my profile page!

 ## About Me

-I am a passionate and results-driven data scientist with a knack for turning data into actionable insights.
+I am a passionate and results-driven data scientist/ML Engineer with a knack for turning data into actionable insights.
 My journey in the world of technology has equipped me with a diverse skill set, including proficiency in natural language processing (NLP), sentiment analysis, and machine learning model development.
 My experiences span from creating sophisticated AI chatbots to designing and implementing predictive models for real-world business problems.

+## Experience

+- **Data Science Bootcamp, HyperionDev, London, UK**
+•	Developed a sophisticated AI chatbot using ChatterBot, showcasing proficiency in natural language processing (NLP) and enhancing conversational agent capabilities.
+•	Implemented sentiment analysis utilizing the spaCy library, demonstrating an understanding of text processing and sentiment classification techniques.
+•	Designed and constructed an insurance model using regression models from scikit-learn, highlighting the ability to apply machine learning algorithms to real-world business problems.
+•	Acquired expertise in coding with Python and utilizing various libraries crucial for data science, contributing to a solid foundation in data manipulation and analysis.
+•	Excelled in data visualization and storytelling, translating complex findings into clear and compelling narratives for diverse audiences.

+- **Finance Specialist, Dancom Technologies Ltd, Lagos, Nigeria**
+•	Led and managed a team member, overseeing the accurate preparation, analysis, and presentation of financial and budgetary reports on a monthly, quarterly, and annual basis.
+•	Consistently delivered accurate and timely financial reports, showcasing a commitment to precision and meeting deadlines.
+•	Utilized Microsoft Power BI to showcase business performance metrics and conducted high-level variance analysis by comparing financial statements against forecasts.
+•	Applied data analysis techniques to identify gaps and transform complex information into detailed guides, contributing to improved decision-making processes within the organization.

+- **Data Science/ML Fellow, Fellowship.AI**
+•	Contributed to the development of the ChatGPT Wealth Advisor solution, from data collection to production, employing Agile methodology for project management and model development.
+•	Utilized BeautifulSoup Python Library for data scraping and incorporated the latest research in deep learning, reinforcement learning, and generative adversarial networks.

 ## Education